In the beginning (1994-95) as remembered by Lois Brown

 The Founding Members: Hilda Leader; Marie Exelby; Madeleine Rentsch; Joyce Dennie; Betty Sanderson; Vera Cook; Marjorie Speers; Janet Sammut; Barbara Schroder; Barbara Heath; Nancy Cartmell; Berva Buttery; Fern Pugh; Jackie Green; Jean Douglas; Cheryl Golas; Louise Cornelius; Leah Mitchell; Cathy Mould; Mickey Gardner; Cynthia Cotton; Joan McKenzie; Mary Bell; Elsie Baker; Dufferin County Museum & Archives.
 President-Janet Laing; Vice President-Faye Wilkinson; Secretary-Janice Evans; Treasurer-Margaret Rayner; Membership/Library- Diane Woodward; Newsletter-Lois Brown; Program/Raffles-Shannon Gough & Elizabeth Campbell.

-As of 2019 the following members are still active: Joyce, Betty, Berva, Fern, Louise and Leah.
+As of 2019 the following members are still active: Joyce, Betty, Berva, Fern, Louise, Lois and Leah.